perak/kitchen-site/files/getting_started.md

 ```

 - `name` - used by generator to construct component template name: parent template name + component name (will be in capitalized camel-case).
 - `type` - used by the generator to determine the component's type.
 If type is not one of the built-in component types, the generator will try to find and execute a plugin with that name (more about plugins later).
-You can write custom component by specifying "custom" here.
-In that case you need to provide your custom html and js files.
+You can write custom component by specifying "custom_component" here.
+In that case you need to provide your custom html and js code.
 See "custom components" below.

 ### Jumbotron component